Sparse grid quadrature on products of spheres: Algorithm

-The dimension adaptive (\textsc{da}) algorithm to choose the set $I$ for $\Domain = \Sphere^1$, described in \cite{HegL11} is quite general, and applies equally well to the case here, where $\Domain$ is $\Sphere^2$.
-For the sake of completeness, we repeat the algorithm here, with a slight change in notation, as Algorithm \ref{HL-alg-dimadapt}.
+The dimension adaptive (\textsc{da}) algorithm to choose the set $I$ in the setting where $\Domain$ is $\Sphere^1$ is described in \cite{HegL11}.
+The algorithm is quite general, and applies equally well to the current setting, where $\Domain$ is $\Sphere^2$.
+We repeat the algorithm here as Algorithm~\ref{HL-alg-dimadapt}, with some changes in notation.
+This is a greedy algorithm for Optimization Problem~\ref{HL-prob-dcks}.